 Here are the results of a speed test for my local coffee shop that runs their store on Shopify:

 One of the challenges of running an online store is that you have dual needs from your hosting: you need it to be screaming fast and you need it to be super secure if you are processing credit cards.

-Since Shopify can handle speed & security at a “global” platform level – they can do it especially well: provide 100% SSL, keep their sites screaming fast, and integrate with payment providers well so that you can always gets paid, and customers are never waiting for their page to load.
+There are a ton of factors that go into website speed, but, since Shopify can handle speed & security at a “global” platform level – they can do it especially well.
+They provide 100% SSL, keep their sites screaming fast, and integrate with payment providers well so that you can always get paid, and customers are never waiting for their page to load.

 All The Necessary Features